Harm Reduction

 “Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.”
 National Harm Reduction Coalition

-Such strategies include evidence based solutions to address and prevent future epidemics related to drug use, such as naloxone distribution and syringe exchange.
+Such strategies include evidence-based solutions to address and prevent future epidemics related to drug use, such as naloxone distribution and syringe exchange.

-How does harm reduction benefit the community?
+How does it benefit the community?

-- Cost savings – harm reduction significantly saves communities financially when compared with the lifetime cost of antiretroviral treatment of infectious disease spread through shared needles
+• Cost savings – harm reduction significantly saves communities financially when compared with the lifetime cost of antiretroviral treatment of infectious disease spread through shared needles

-- Spread of disease – harm reduction reduces risky behaviors that contribute to the spread of infectious diseases such as HIV and Hepatitis
+• Spread of disease – harm reduction reduces risky behaviors that contribute to the spread of infectious diseases such as HIV and Hepatitis

-- Treatment referral and initiation – participants in a harm reduction program are 5 times more likely to enter an addiction treatment program
+• Treatment referral and initiation – participants in a harm reduction program are 5 times more likely to enter an addiction treatment program

-- Overdose prevention – harm reduction programs provide access to overdose reversal medication naloxone (NARCAN®)
+• Overdose prevention – harm reduction programs provide access to overdose reversal medication naloxone (NARCAN®)

-- Community safety and contamination prevention – harm reduction programs provide a safe method of disposal of injection equipment reducing community contact
+• Community safety and contamination prevention – harm reduction programs provide a safe method of disposal of injection equipment reducing community contact

 Where can I access a harm reduction program?